-The evaluation findings show that resistance to change, often called consumer inertia, significantly impacts attitude formation and the acceptance of emerging technologies such as AR.
-This concept relates to a constant and inherent element in consumer behavior that reduces the desire and interest in using new technologies and can lead to a decreased willingness to adopt these technologies.
-This issue is in line with the findings of a previous study (Sadeqi Arani et al., 2023).
-To overcome consumer inertia and enhance acceptance of AR, it is crucial to inform and raise awareness about the benefits of this technology.
-Creating educational and communication programs that showcase compelling scientific evidence and positive user experiences can generate interest and enthusiasm for AR.
+The evaluation findings show that resistance to change, often referred to as consumer inertia, has a significant impact on attitude formation and the acceptance of emerging technologies such as augmented reality.
+This concept relates to a constant and inherent element in consumer behavior that not only reduces the desire and interest in using new technologies but can also lead to a decreased willingness to adopt these technologies.
+This issue is in line with the findings of a previous study(Arani et al., 2023).
+To overcome consumer inertia and enhance acceptance of augmented reality, it is crucial to inform and raise awareness about the benefits of this technology.
+Creating educational and communication programs that showcase compelling scientific evidence and positive user experiences can generate interest and enhusiasm for augmented reality.
 This strategic approach has the potential to shift current attitudes and promote broader acceptance of the technology, especially in various societies and industries like sports.

 The research findings demonstrate the potential of augmented reality technology to revolutionize the sports industry by enhancing training quality and promoting healthy lifestyles.
 However, challenges related to consumer inertia and resistance to new technologies may impede its full adoption.
-By analyzing the impact of consumer inertia on accepting AR in sports, valuable insights have been gained.
-These insights can inform intervention tactics to raise awareness, address consumer decision-making factors, and boost technology acceptance.
-Stakeholders in the sports sector can leverage this information to tailor strategies that facilitate the seamless integration of AR, driving efficiency and prosperity in sports through optimized utilization of this innovative technology.
+By analyzing the impact of consumer inertia on accepting augmented reality in sports, valuable insights have been gained.
+These insights can inform intervention tactics aimed at raising awareness, addressing consumer decision-making factors, and boosting technology acceptance.
+Stakeholders in the sports sector can leverage this information to tailor strategies that facilitate the seamless integration of augmented reality, driving efficiency and prosperity in sports through optimized utilization of this innovative technology.